-It is perfectly safe to travel abroad in your first and second trimesters – although check first with your doctor if you have had any medical problems during your pregnancy.
+It is perfectly safe to travel abroad in your first and second trimesters – although check first with your doctor if you have had any medical problems before travelling during pregnancy.

 Most mums-to-be find that the second trimester is the easiest time to travel as energy levels are higher and morning sickness is behind you.
 Some airlines may even allow women of between 28-36 weeks to travel but do check with your airline first.